MicrosoftDocs/powerquery-docs/powerquery-docs/diagram-view.md

 ## Layout Options

-There are four layout options available in the diagram view: zoom out/zoom in, full screen, fit to view, and reset.
+There are four layout options available in the diagram view: zoom out, zoom in, full screen, fit to view, and reset.

 ### Zoom out/zoom in
 With this option, you can adjust the zoom level and zoom out or zoom in to view all the queries in the diagram view.